andyl/uber_gen/notes/design.md

 | Executor     | Runs a playbook          | export, run                    |
 | Action       | Processing element       | Util.BlockInFile, Util.Command |
 | Helper       | Command helper           | create_directory, etc.         |

+## Atree Workflow

+### With a HowTo Post

+Authoring a HowTo Post:

+- Author writes a blog post with manual install instructions
+- Author creates gist with a Atree generator script
+- Author adds the address of the Atree script to the blog post

+Reading a HowTo Post:

+- Reader views the post in the browser
+- From the reader terminal: `$ atree run https://gist.github.com/howto_script.atree`
+- Instant Working App
+- Pina Coladas